White Cross Vets

 Our team have voted us into the Sunday Times Best 100 Small Companies to work for list every year since 2013.
 Find out why.

 “Each month White Cross Vets gives its staff five “Alfie” tokens, named after the managing director’s whippet, to give out to their deserving colleagues.
 The rewards are worth £1 each and, in December, people cash them in for shopping vouchers.

 Such rewards show there is a lot of love at this veterinary service, which gets an 88% positive score for the affection +100 employees have for their work.
 The family run group of 12 practices in the Midlands and northern England received a top-30 score of 89% in the My Company category.

 The central office is based in Leeds, West Yorkshire, and its staff believe it is run on sound moral principles (90%) by its managing director, Tim Harrison.
 People feel the business also has a strong social conscience (89%): it has a charitable trust, which cares for school pets free of charge and helps to “keep people and pets together”.

-White Cross Vets is the only veterinary group ever to receive the maximum three stars in the Best Companies survey – and we did it five times!
+White Cross Vets is the only veterinary group ever to receive the maximum three stars in the Best Companies survey – and we've done it five times!
 Find out how.